heathprovost/github-quickstart/README.md

 ## :cyclone: Hows it Work

-The script will be download and executed in one step.
+The script will download and execute in one step.
 You will be promted to provide your name, email address, and the [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) you will use to access private package registries.